acidanthera/MacKernelSDK/README.md

     - In `IOPCIBridge.h` to avoid new virtual methods before 10.10
     - In `IOService.h` to avoid init methods before 10.10
     - In `IOUserClient.h` to avoid new virtual methods before 10.6
+    - In `IOBlockStorageDevice.h` to avoid new virtual methods before 10.12
 - Fixed compiler warnings:
     - In `IOPCIDevice.h` due to missing overrides
     - In `OSMetaClass.h` due to using unsupported memory checking with older clang